OG CANNABIS INSURANCE.COM

 • METRC inventory tracking coverage for finished goods.

-• Workers’ compensation insurance for employees.
+• Workers’ compensation insurance for employees, required by state law.

 MED Condition: Insurers should be aware that MIP products are tracked individually in METRC; policy should align with METRC lot/batch tracking.